Python Turtle - Lesson 5¶

 Number guessing game¶

-Download the lesson_5_pt_2.py file and save it to your lesson folder.
-Below is its code.
+Download the lesson_5_pt_2.py file and save it in your lesson folder.

 1import random